 Because of fife and drum, the Morrisetts have had amazing experiences, been to amazing places, made wonderful friends, and have been a small part of keeping alive American history through music.
 Here's a taste of some of the unique things they've done:

-The Morrisetts want to share the fife and drum tradition with the greater Ithaca area.
+The Morrisetts are thrilled to share the fife and drum tradition with the greater Ithaca area.
 Join us!

 Who we are

 For many years, Tanya was the Business Manager and Treasurer for the William Diamond Junior Fife and Drum Corps of Lexington, MA.
 There, she was also a substitute fife instructor.
 She is a fifer with the Menotomy Minutemen of Arlington, MA, is a member of the Bluff Point Quahog Diggers Band, and has fifed with the Sudbury Ancient Fyfe and Drum Companie.
-Tanya is the Assistant Director for the Company of Fifers and Drummers Junior Fife and Drum Camp, a nation-wide annual summer camp for young fifers and drummers.
+Tanya is the Assistant Director for the Company of Fifers and Drummers Junior Fife and Drum Camp, a nationwide annual summer camp for young fifers and drummers.
 She holds a Masters Degree in Elementary Education and has been a board member for many historical, educational, and fine arts non-profit organizations in the greater Boston area.
+Tanya has just been appointed to the Board of Directors for the Tompkins County Public Library Foundation.

 Allen Reed - Musical Director & Fife Instructor